-This is one of the more far-out theories out there — but again, it’s untrue.
+This is one of the more far-out theories out there — and again, it’s untrue.
 As mentioned, 5G waves have had no observable effect on human health at all, so

-For some, however, this theory has other components to it — namely that 5G is used to control tiny robots that are injected into the body through vaccines.
-As sci-fi as that might sound, this one’s false too: No one has mind-controlling mini-robots.
+In some cases, this theory has other components to it — namely that 5G is used to control tiny robots that are injected into the body through vaccines.
+As sci-fi as that might sound, this one is also false: No one has mind-controlling mini-robots.
+Yet.

 - Is 5G dangerous?
 We asked an expert